SatyaSingh037/git-lab/README.md

 # git-lab
-Test lab for Git
+Test lab for Git.
-Lab to learn git in the terminal
+This is a Lab to learn git in the terminal